AliceWonderMiscreations/NotReallyPsrResourceManager/README.md

 * `generateScriptString(bool $xml = false, $nonce = null)`
   Creates a string, either HTML or XHTML, for the script node with an optional nonce.
-If the `$xml` parameter is `true`, a string that is XML compliant should be returned (every attribute is a `key="value"` pair, boolean attributes are usually just `key="key"` but it does not really matter.
+If the `$xml` parameter is `true`, a string that is XML compliant should be returned (every attribute is a `key="value"` pair, Boolean attributes are usually just `key="key"` but it does not really matter.
 Script node is self-closing).
 When the `$xml` parameters is `false`, the default, an HTML compliant string is generated (boolean attributes *may* just be `key`